Jake Barrett: Acereros de Monclova

 On April 9, 2020, Barrett signed with the Acereros de Monclova of the Mexican League.
 After the cancellation of the 2020 LMB season as a result of the COVID-19 pandemic, Barrett signed on to play for the Sugar Land Skeeters of the Constellation Energy League (a makeshift 4-team independent league created as a result of the pandemic) for the 2020 season.

+Barrett made 2 scoreless appearances for Monclova in 2021, striking out 4 in 2 innings of work.
+He spent the entirety of the 2022 season recovering from injury and did not appear in a game for the team.

+Barrett made 31 appearances for the Acereros in 2023, compiling a 3–3 record and 5.51 ERA with 30 strikeouts and 2 saves across 32 2/3 innings pitched.
+He did not appear in a game for Monclova in 2024 and spent the entire season on the reserve list.